TheWidlarzGroup/react-native-notificated/docs/docs/intro/examples/custom-examples.md

 ---

 # 🪶 Custom examples

 <br/>

-Code has been already described step by step in the [DEFAULT EXAMPLES](./default-examples.md) section.<br/>
-So I think there is no use to do it here again.<br/>
+Code has been already described step by step in the [DEFAULT EXAMPLES](./default-examples.md) section, so I think there is no use to do it here again.

 Here we have only a few differences I need to mention, and they are minimal:

-- we use `modify()` and `remove()` only if the [DEFAULT EXAMPLES](./default-examples.md) because their usage is limited, and the explanation there is all we need to know.
-We can remove notification, or modify it.
-So, we will not use them here and in the other examples.
-Because of the same reason we will not use `useState` and `useNotificationController` here.
+- we use `modify()` and `remove()` only in the [DEFAULT EXAMPLES](./default-examples.md) because their usage is limited, and the explanation there is all we need to know.
+We can remove the notification, or modify it, and therefore we will not be using them here and in the other examples as well.
+For that same reason, we will not be using `useState` and `useNotificationController` here.
 - we filled the `style` object in every notification.
 To read more about the single notification properties please go to the [SINGLE NOTIFICATION CONFIG](../default-variants-config/props-config.md) section.
   <br/>

 In fact that's the only differences between Default Examples and Custom Examples.<br/>
 Let's take a look at the code and the visualisations then:

 ## Code